daireto/sqlactive/docs/api/inspection-mixin.md

 def __repr__() -> str
 ```

-> Returns a string representation of the model.
+> Return a string representation of the model.

 > Representation format is `ClassName(pk1=value1, pk2=value2, ...)`